complexrobotworks/roblog/Front your S3 website with CloudFront/README.md

 This guide is a fantastic follow up to the previous "Serve a static site in an S3 bucket", it addresses some of the shortcomings and issues around hosting a static website out of S3 natively.

 The required steps are a little more in-depth than the previous guide, and this guide assumes you already have a static site being served up via S3 on AWS.
-The assumption stands that you also have your DNS hosted zone configured on Route53.
+The assumption stands that you also have your DNS hosted zone configured on Route 53.

 You will need a couple of things to configure the architecture for this article: